Tips for Coping With the Stress of Being Sued

 - Keep moving: You still have the human experience.
 I know that doesn't help much in the thick of it, but you're not alone.
 Don't let the bad things define your sense of self.
 You're more resilient than you know.

-Remember: Don't feel "doomed" until you know the outcome of your situation.
+Don't feel "doomed" until you know the outcome of your situation.
 It's simply not worth the suffering.
 Life moves on and one day you will too.
+After patiently waiting I received the good news in the mail that I was not at-fault.
+I hope these tips can help you get through—know that you're not alone.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.